Vocational training

 Entry requirements

-The program is intended for individuals who:
+The course is intended for individuals who:

-- have reached the age of 22
+- have reached 22 years of age

 Teaching